5tirner/pipex/README.md

 -- P | P E X --

-In this project you have to creatr a program that behaves like the following shell command:
+In this project you have to create a program that behaves like the following shell command:
 ```
 $ in_file cmd1 | cmd2 > out_file
 ```